marcosmoura/eza/man/eza.1.md

 3
 : If there was a problem with the command-line arguments.

+13
+: If permission is denied to access a path.

 # AUTHOR

 eza is maintained by Christina Sørensen and many other contributors.